liuqi/deep-learning-containers/README.md

     ```shell script
     bash src/setup.sh pytorch
     ```

+##### Note: This is an example as below: first build (pytorch inference cpu) image, second run object detection sample by this image.
 ### Building your image

 The paths to the dockerfiles follow a specific pattern e.g., pytorch/inference/docker/\<version>/\<python_version>/Dockerfile.<processor>